 Some people are fresher in the morning, and others would rather have a lie in then work into the night.
 If you’re a morning person, you could get up and start work at 6am, and get a few hours in while your partner takes care of your baby.
 Then you could knock off work by the end of nap time.

 Or you could have the morning to look after your baby, then work through from early afternoon to the evening, if that suits you.
 Make sure you’re having some time off from both working and childcare though.
-Watch something you want to on TV, or speak to a friend or family member.

 Things might get more difficult if you’re both expected to be on call during the peak daytime hours.
 If you’re struggling, it might be worth having a chat with your boss about how much you can realistically get done.
 They might be more flexible if they understand the situation you’re in.
 For more about working from home with a baby or toddler, see here.